Discover the signs your comfort zone is really your unhealthy twilight zone. Most importantly learn how to get out.

 In this sense, surrendering means giving up hope.
 A life without hope makes us conform and fit in.
 It’s not better, it’s just easier.
 So, we live a twilight zone existence.
 As a result, we learn to just get by.

-The Antidote for Conformity
+The Antidote for Conformity and Complacency

 The antidote is to move from conformity to individuality.
 First, take an honest assessment of your situation.
 Brainstorm.
 What are all the options?
 List as many options as you can.
 Use your imagination.
 It doesn’t matter how far out the idea is.
 After brainstorming, go back and find those options which are things you can do.